ujjwaljain0/hackathon/README.md

-# AI Scrum Master and Project Manager Assistant
+# AI Scrum Master and Project Manager Assistant (Google Agent Development Kit style)

-A comprehensive backend system for an AI-powered Scrum Master and Project Manager assistant that integrates with Jira, Confluence, and other project management tools through MCP (Model Context Protocol) servers.
+A comprehensive backend system for an AI-powered Scrum Master and Project Manager assistant that integrates with Jira, Confluence, and other project management tools via their REST APIs, orchestrated in a Google Agent Development Kit style using LiteLLM for the model interface.

 ## 🏗️ Architecture Overview

 The system is built with a modular, async-ready architecture consisting of:

 - **Core Orchestrator**: Central command router and coordinator
+- **ADK-style Coordinator**: LLM tool-calling orchestration (via LiteLLM) that selects Jira/Confluence tools
 - **Sub-Agents**: Specialized agents for different services (Jira, Confluence, etc.)
-- **MCP Integration**: Model Context Protocol clients for backend communication
+- **REST API Integration**: Direct integration with Atlassian REST APIs
 - **Async Processing**: Full async/await support for high-performance operations

 ```